-All Directors can have full access to information and are also entitled to obtain full disclosure by Management on matters that are put forward to the Board for decisions to ensure that they are being discussed and examined in an impartial manner that takes into consideration the long term interests of shareholders, employees, customers, suppliers, and many communities in which the Group conducts its business.
+All Directors can have full access to information and are also entitled to obtain full disclosure by the Management on matters that are put forward to the Board for decisions to ensure that they are being discussed and examined in an impartial manner that takes into consideration the long term interests of shareholders, employees, customers, suppliers, and many communities in which the Group conducts its business.

-For Board Meeting, all Directors are provided with sufficient notices and board papers for each Board Meeting on a timely manner to allow the Directors to have ample time to peruse, obtain additional information and where applicable, to seek further clarification on the matters to be tabled at the Meeting.
+For Board Meeting, all Directors are provided with sufficient notices and board papers for each Board Meeting on a timely manner (at least one week in advance) to allow the Directors to have ample time to peruse, obtain additional information and where applicable, to seek further clarification on the matters to be tabled at the Meeting.